-- Offer several alternatives from which all students can choose. - Allow students to finish assignments independently, or give them the opportunity to complete tasks at their own pace. - Use real-world examples and create mental models for abstract idea - Provide increased knowledge base and vocabulary use about real world experiences. - Share the decision making in class. - Maintain expectations while offering choice and soliciting input
+- Provide clear, achievable expectation, do not lower academic requirements for them. - Build a safe and nurturing atmosphere - Be flexible with assignments - Offer several alternatives from which all students can choose. - Allow students to finish assignments independently, or give them the opportunity to complete tasks at their own pace. - Use real-world examples and create mental models for abstract idea - Provide increased knowledge base and vocabulary use about real world experiences. - Share the decision making in class. - Maintain expectations while offering choice and soliciting input